A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Common Ground Healthcare Cooperative increased premiums by an average of 7% in Wisconsin.3

-(For perspective, nationwide average premiums increased by about 6% for 2024 across all individual market plans4 — the vast majority of which are not CO-OPs.)
+(For perspective, nationwide average premiums increased by about 6% for 2024 across all individual market plans8 — the vast majority of which are not CO-OPs.
+For 2025, the median proposed average rate increase nationwide is about 7%.9)

 How many people are enrolled in CO-OP plans?

-In 2023, there were roughly 140,000 people enrolled in three CO-OPs across five states.
+In 2023, there were roughly 140,000 people enrolled in three CO-OPs across five states, and enrollment is fairly similar in 2024.
 That’s down from more than a million enrollees in 2015, when the CO-OPs were at their peak and most were still operational.
 But it’s slightly higher than CO-OP enrollment was in 2019/2020, when there were still four operational CO-OP.
 Here’s a summary of approximate CO-OP enrollment, including individual and group coverage:

-• Community Health Options: 31,000 enrollees in the individual and small group markets.5 As of 2020, CHO also had about 2,400 members in the large group market,6 and continues to offer large group coverage.7 Total CHO enrollment grew by 28% in 2022, over where it had been in 2021.8
+• Community Health Options: Almost 31,000 enrollees in the individual and small group markets.10 As of 2020, CHO also had about 2,400 members in the large group market,11 and continues to offer large group coverage.12

 What are CO-OPs and how are they different?